tcdowney/downey-io-jekyll/blog/_posts/2018-08-05-exploring-cgroups-raspberry-pi.md

   - raspberry pi cpu cgroup
   - raspberry pi freezer cgroup
   - raspberry pi zero
 excerpt: "Cgroups are a feature of the Linux kernel which allow groups of processes to be managed and monitored.
-For a resource constrained environment such as the five dollar Raspberry Pi Zero, limiting access to scarce resources like memory and CPU can be very useful.
-In this post we'll explore the memory, cpu, and freezer cgroups in Raspbian Linux."
+For a resource constrained environment such as the five dollar Raspberry Pi Zero, limiting access to scarce resources like memory and CPU can come in handy.
+In this post we'll take a closer look at the memory, cpu, and freezer cgroups in Raspbian Linux."
 description:
   "Cgroups are a feature of the Linux kernel which allow groups of processes to be managed and monitored.
-For a resource constrained environment such as the five dollar Raspberry Pi Zero, limiting access to scarce resources like memory and CPU can be very useful.
-In this post we'll explore the memory, cpu, and freezer cgroups in Raspbian Linux running."
+For a resource constrained environment such as the five dollar Raspberry Pi Zero, limiting access to scarce resources like memory and CPU can come in handy.
+In this post we'll take a closer look at the memory, cpu, and freezer cgroups in Raspbian Linux."
 ---

 <div>